lazarbankovic/hilink-ld2450/README.md

                                         data.resolution);
                       });
 ```
-Other way to do it is just passing the Serial and a simple hendler function.
+The other way to do it is just by passing the Serial instance and a simple handler function.
 ```cpp
 #include "Ld2450.h"